-A newborn with two CF-causing CFTR gene mutations identified via newborn screening
+A newborn with two CF-causing CFTR gene mutations identified via newborn screening available through the screening process or is incomplete."

-"Individuals who are screen-positive and meet sweat chloride criteria for CF diagnosis should undergo CFTR genetic testing if the CFTR genotype was not available through the screening process or is incomplete."
 "Even in the presence of a positive sweat test, the identification of 2 CF-causing mutations should be confirmed in a clinical genetics laboratory capable of performing in-depth genetic analysis when required to further define CF risk (eg, the length of polyT tracts with the c.350G>A [legacy:R117H] CFTR mutation).
 Confirmation of genetic testing results with an FDA-approved companion diagnostic test also has additional value in therapy selection and access."